danfinlay/voxel-recorder/README.md

 Returns number of significant recorded moments, organized by timestamp.

 ###currentFrame()
+Returns current frame number.

+###currentTime()
-Returns current time stamp in milliseconds.
+Returns current animation time in milliseconds (recordings start at 0).

 ###jumpToTime(milliseconds)
 Calls all actors' playback callbacks at the specified time.